 c.
 Sampling.
-ASTM D75 shall be used in sampling coarse and fine aggregate.
+ASTM D75 shall be used in sampling coarse and fine aggregate, and ASTM C183 shall be used in sampling mineral filler.

-401-2.2 Mineral filler.
+403-2.2 Mineral filler.
 Mineral filler (baghouse fines) may be added in addition to material naturally present in the aggregate.
 Mineral filler shall meet the requirements of ASTM D242.